ShubhamSingh-dev/nodezink/notes.md

     websocket server in a query param for now

 13. Initilize a new db package where you write the schema of the project

 14. import the db package in the http layer and atrt outting things in the DB

 15. Add a common package where we add the zod schema and the JWT SECERT

+16. Defining the schema in schema.prisma

+## Level 3: